 You can use vegetables and fruits.
 A potato can be carved into any design to use for block printing.

 Mark the design on the cut surface of the potato.

-Use a knife to carve out the unwanted area out of the surface some 1/2 inch in height
+Use a sharp tool to carve out the unwanted area out of the surface some 1/2 inch in height

 Print with it.

-A chisel / knife is used to crave out the areas which you donot want on the block.
+A chisel/blade is used to carve out the areas which you do not want on the block.
 You can use sandpaper as well to remove unwanted areas.

-Please realize that a mirror image will appear on the surface so the placement of the design should be that way especially for letters
+When carving keep in mind that a mirror image will appear on the surface so the placement of the design should be that way especially for letters.